✓ Updated March 2026

 Taxis

-Yellow taxis are readily available throughout the city and can be hailed on the street or found at taxi stands.
-They are a good alternative to ride-sharing if you prefer a traditional service or if apps are not working.
+Yellow taxis are readily available throughout the city and can be hailed on the street or found at designated stands.
+They are a reliable option, especially at night or when ride-sharing apps are experiencing high demand.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.